sergiocorreia/panflute/examples/input/theorem-sample.md

 <div class="theorem">

-This is my theorem with Äüö.
+This is my theorem with UNICODE REMOVED.
 </div>

 Regular Text.